RVitalicS/KatanaPrman/README.md

 # Resources for Foundry Katana rendering program

-## Plug-ins and customizations
+## Customizations

-Here is set of sub-directories that are used by different parts of the program.
+Here is set of sub-directories (except "OpScripts") that are used by different parts of the program

 ## OpScripts

-There are scripts for defining LPEs, AOVs or Holdouts with output files in single node, some for working with LightGroups, some for working with render statistic and some for working with geometry attributes.
+There are scripts for working with instances, levels of details, render outputs, texture distributions end etc.